Pseudoskepticsm Among Previously Greater Scientists

 Konrad Lorenz is usually credited with being the father of ethology (the study of animal behavior).
-He discovered imprinting and was awarded the Noble Prize in Physiology or Medicine in 1973.
+He discovered imprinting and was awarded the Nobel Prize in Physiology or Medicine in 1973.
 He will always be remembered as one of the early contributors of the field.

 However, he was also a staunch Nazi propagandist and believed that his entire body of scientific research was devoted to Nazism.
 His scientific legacy has largely been overshadowed by the absurdity of his pseudoscientific and pseudoskeptical beliefs regarding human diversity and Nazism as well as the horrible social consequences of these patently false ideologies.

-Kary Mullis is an American biochemist who won the Noble Prize in Chemistry in 1993 because of his important improvements in a technique called polymerase chain reaction (PCR).
+Kary Mullis is an American biochemist who won the Nobel Prize in Chemistry in 1993 because of his important improvements in a technique called polymerase chain reaction (PCR).
 It is a method that has since become a central part in genome sequencing, diagnosis of hereditary diseases and the functional analysis of genes.
 It is also used in various area of forensics and paternity testing.
 Unfortunately, he became an HIV/AIDS denialist, rejected the mainstream science of climate change and promoted astrology.

 This article will examine two central questions.
 The first is: why do some prominent scientists, even having won a Nobel Prize, fall into the swamp of pseudoscience or worse?
 The second question is: why does such a situation feel so cognitively uncomfortable for a scientific skeptic?